llvm/llvm-project/clang/docs/BoundsSafety.rst

 compile-time error.
 Also, the model maintains correctness of bounds annotations when the pointer and/or the related value containing the bounds information are updated or passed as arguments.
-This is done by compile-time restrictions or run-time checks (see Section `Maintaining correctness of bounds annotations`_ for more detail).
+This is done by compile-time restrictions or run-time checks (see `Maintaining correctness of bounds annotations`_ for more detail).
 For instance, initializing ``buf`` with ``null`` while assigning non-zero value to ``count``, as shown in the following example, would violate the ``__counted_by`` annotation because a null pointer does not point to